tinaboya/Blockchain-Network-Simulation/README.md

 # Blockchain-Network-Simulation
-We created a blockchain network with a given topology and implemented the verification mining algorithm.
+We created the blockchain network with a given topology and implemented the verification mining algorithm.
 (Academic year 2018-2019)